-Refer to Note 13: Discontinued Operations and assets held for sale for segment assets related to discontinued operations (OML 113, Aje).
+Refer to Note 14: Discontinued Operations for segment assets related to discontinued operations (OML 113, Aje).

-Includes additions from acquisitions, see Note 12: Business Combinations, but excludes reversal of impairment of USD 8 million.
+Excludes effect on production assets and equipment of the reassessment of decommissioning liabilities of USD 16.9 million in 2022, refer to Note 15: Asset Retirement Obligation.
+Includes additions from acquisitions, see Note 13: Business Combinations, but excludes reversal of impairment of USD 1.2 million (2021: USD 8 million).